Azure/azure-sdk-tools/eng/common/asset-sync/README.md

   <user> Invoke Record Tests - logic in the recording.json discover needs to _create_ a service-level recording.json.
   <tooling-assets.ps1> Initialize-Assets-Repo - Function from psm1.
 Clone down with 0 blobs, init in a known location.
   <tooling-assets.ps1> Check for SHA/auto branch in the repo - The "Sync" operation
-    <toolling-prompt> If changes are being abandoned in a different directory, prompt user before discarding changes.
+    <tooling-prompt> If changes are being abandoned in a different directory, prompt user before discarding changes.
   <tooling-assets.ps1> If no remote references, create branch under format of auto/<servicename> push empty branch.
   <tooling-assets.ps1> After above invocation, recording.json values of the following fields will be updated as per main, since  there is no existing auto/<service> branch.
             AssetsRepo